Organizational Culture Award

 About the EDUCAUSE Organizational Culture Award

 The EDUCAUSE Organizational Culture Award recognizes the degree to which success in higher education institutions depends on fostering a healthy campus culture.
-Technology initiatives and innovation are always powered by people, and this award celebrates an individual or team who works to contribute to a positive and thriving campus culture.
-This individual or team is a catalyst for positive change, demonstrating leadership in creating a supportive and engaging environment where everyone feels valued and empowered to succeed.
+Technology initiatives and innovation are always powered by people, and this award celebrates an individual who works to contribute to a positive and thriving campus culture.
+This individual is a catalyst for positive change, demonstrating leadership in creating a supportive and engaging environment where everyone feels valued and empowered to succeed.

 Awards will be made at the discretion of the Recognition Committee which may choose to grant one award, no award, or multiple awards in any one year.
 In general, EDUCAUSE awards are not intended to be given posthumously.